SeriousGuy888/csc207-team-project/TeamContract-draft.md

 ## Participation

  - Members will not disappear (e.g. go on a trip, become excessively locked in to review for an exam for a week) without first notifying other members.
- - Members will attend all scheduled classes, labs, and team meetings unless illness or emergencies occur.
-(Let others know if member cannot make it prior)
+ - Members will attend all scheduled classes, labs, and team meetings unless illness or an emergency occurs.
+(Members should let others know beforehand if they cannot make it.)
  - Members will actively participate in discussions, contribute ideas and find solutions to existing problems rather than passively waiting for others to assign tasks to them.

 ## Collaboration